[Other doc versions]

 Forks provide an alternative workflow to using branches, for where particular developers have restricted (read-only) access to a repository.
 See Workflow strategies in Stash for more information.

-Simply click Fork, near the top right of the screen, when viewing a repository.
+Simply click Fork, near the top right of the screen, when viewing a project or repository.
 You can choose the location for the newly forked repository.
 Note that when a repository is forked into another project it will get that project's permissions, which may be less restrictive.